‘Fire tornadoes’ caught on video during massive brush fire in California

-(KTLA) – The intensity of a brush fire near Castaic, California, was captured on KTLA video Wednesday afternoon when a series of “fire tornadoes” or “fire whirls” were spotted.
+The intensity of a brush fire near Castaic, California, was captured on video Wednesday afternoon when a series of “fire tornadoes” or “fire whirls” were spotted.

-The fire tornadoes developed around 3:20 p.m. as crews worked to contain the Route Fire, which had forced evacuations and the complete closure of the 5 Freeway.
+The fire tornadoes developed around 3:20 p.m. as crews worked to contain the Route Fire, which had forced evacuations and the complete closure of the 5 Freeway, KTLA reports.

 The largest appeared to reach 20 feet in height.